compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 However setting them up one by one like we will, makes it easier to find issues if something goes wrong.

 :::caution
-When editing plugin configurations, be careful to keep the format from the documentation.
+When editing plugin configurations, be careful to keep the formating intact.
 The indentation of each line matters, and the server will crash if it is wrong.
 :::

 #### AutoModerationPlugin